RTAkland/kzlib/README.md

 It supported the following targets:

+- jvm(1.8)
+- mingwX64
+- linuxX64
+- linuxArm64
+- macosX64
+- macosArm64
 - watchosArm32
 - watchosArm64
 - watchosDeviceArm64
 - watchosSimulatorArm64
 - watchosX64
-- mingwX64
+- tvosArm64
-- macosArm64
+- tvosSimulatorArm64
-- macosX64
+- tvosX64
-- linuxX64
+- iosArm64
-- linuxArm64
+- iosSimulatorArm64
-- jvm(JDK 1.8)
+- iosX64

 # Requirements

-- Kotlin > 2.1.20(maybe earlier version can also work, but I have not tested it.)
+- Kotlin > 2.1.20 (maybe earlier version can also work, but I have not test it.)

 # Add dependencies